sogeuni/contents/abs/advanced-topics/gotchas.md

 # All this is legal, but highly confusing.
 ```

-- Using [[special-characters#^WHITESPACEREF|whitespace]] inappropriately.
+- Using [[special-characters#Whitespace|whitespace]] inappropriately.
 In contrast to other programming languages, Bash can be quite finicky about whitespace.

 ```bash
 var1 = 23   # 'var1=23' is correct.